malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

-have written our `RLE` algorithm in plain `C` without much more trouble and not have encountered such performance obstacles, one does not [simplly parallelize C][8] by swapping in a `parMap` either (see [this][7]).
-So, we have to deep-dive into some `Haskell` optimization to get a performant version.
+have written our `RLE` algorithm in plain `C` without much more trouble and not have encountered such performance obstacles, one does not [simplly parallelize C][8] by swapping in a `parMap` either (see
+also: [this][7]).
+Thus, we deep-dive into some `Haskell` optimization to get a performant version.

-There is one painful bottleneck: `Haskell` list monads are not ideal for handling bulk data of the sort we need, especially since `Haskell`'s `String` type is really just a `[Char]`.
-Since there's no reason to use a boxed linked list just to scan over characters, we instead turn to `Data.ByteString` for reading the input, and to `Data.Sequence` to handle the RLE-encoded tuples.  `Data.Sequence` specifically removes the large penalty when concatenating the lists together in the `reduce` step, as adding to either end of a `Seq` is a constant time operation, unlike `[]`, where only adding an element to a list head is constant time.
+There is one particularly painful bottleneck: `Haskell` list monads are not ideal for handling bulk data of the sort we need because `Haskell`'s `String` type is represented as a `[Char]`.
+Since there's no reason to use a boxed linked list just to scan over characters, we instead turn to `Data.ByteString` for reading the input, and to `Data.Sequence` to handle the RLE-encoded tuples.  `Data.Sequence` specifically removes the large penalty when concatenating the lists together in the `reduce` step, as adding to either end of a `Seq` is a constant time operation.
+This is in contrast to `[]`, where only adding an element to a list head is constant time.
 Importing these

 {% highlight haskell %}
 import Data.ByteString.Lazy.Char8 as BL